aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to PPSX within C++ Applications" h2="Convert XML to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XML to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert XML to PPSX?</h2>

+If you are a C++ developer, you may need to integrate XML to PPSX conversion feature inside your C++ applications.
+This is because PPSX is a Microsoft PowerPoint presentation file format that is used to store slides in a single file.
+It is a compressed version of the PPTX file format and is used to reduce the size of the file.

+<h2>How Aspose.Total Helps for XML to PPSX Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with a wide range of file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XML to PPTX and convert PPTX to PPSX respectively.

+To export XML to PPTX, you can use Aspose.PDF for C++.
+It is a powerful PDF manipulation API that allows you to create, edit, convert, and manipulate PDF documents.
+It also supports the conversion of XML to PPTX format.

+Once you have exported the XML to PPTX, you can use Aspose.Slides for C++ to convert PPTX to PPSX.
+It is a powerful presentation manipulation API that allows you to create, edit, convert, and manipulate presentations.
+It also supports the conversion of PPTX to PPSX format.

+In conclusion, Aspose.Total for C++ is a comprehensive package of APIs that can be used to export XML to PPTX and convert PPTX to PPSX.
+It is a great tool for C++ developers who need to integrate XML to PPSX conversion feature inside their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}